Kent State University

 Kent Campus – Kent, OH

-Scholarship/Research: pursue and establish a scholarly research agenda; publish work in peer-reviewed counseling journals and other professional outlets; seek internal/external funding through grant applications; present scholarly work at regional, national, and international conferences and demonstrate knowledge of quantitative research skills.
+Scholarship/Research: pursue and establish a scholarly research agenda related to school counseling; publish work in peer-reviewed journals and other professional outlets; seek internal/external funding through grant applications; and present scholarly work at regional, national, and international counseling conferences.

-Teaching: teach master’s and doctoral level courses; demonstrate ability to teach both in-person and online (synchronous and asynchronous); effectively teach courses using the university’s learning management system; advise master’s and doctoral students; support and supervise student research; serve on doctoral committees; contribute to program assessment for continuous improvement.
+Teaching: teach master’s and doctoral level courses; teach both in-person and online (synchronous and asynchronous); effectively teach courses using the university’s learning management system; advise students; support and supervise student research; serve on doctoral committees; contribute to program assessment for continuous improvement.

-Service: attend and engage in program, school, college and university meetings and activities; participate and demonstrate potential for leadership in professional counseling organizations, serve on various committees within and outside of the university; engage with community stakeholders and site supervisors.
+Service: attend and engage in program, school, college and university meetings and activities; serve on various committees in and outside of the college; engage with community stakeholders and site supervisors; participate and demonstrate potential for leadership in professional counseling organizations.

-This position requires: (a) an earned doctorate in Counselor Education and Supervision from a CACREP-accredited program by August 2023; (b) identification with the American Counseling Association and/or its divisions; (c) interest in providing leadership to the counseling profession through program and organizational service and (d) pursuit of counselor licensure in Ohio within one year of hire (LPC, LPCC, or LPCC-S).
-Candidates should possess or be developing a strong program of theory-driven research relevant to clinical mental health counseling.
-Research specializations in quantitative methodologies are preferred.
-Preference will be given to candidates who have a strong record of, or potential for, publishing and receiving external funding.
+This position requires: (a) an earned doctorate in Counselor Education and Supervision from a CACREP-accredited program by August 2023; (b) identification with ASCA and the American Counseling Association and/or it’s divisions (c) interest in providing leadership to the counseling profession and (d) pursuit of school counselor licensure in Ohio within one year of hire.
+Candidates should possess or be developing a strong program of theory-driven research relevant to school counseling or pre-K – 12 age clients: Preference will be given to candidates who have a strong record of, or potential for, publishing and receiving external funding.

-Review of applications will begin on December 1, 2023.
-To apply, please complete an online application at http://jobs.kent.edu (Position #).
-Application materials should include: (1) a cover letter expressing interest in the position and a statement of research and teaching interests, (2) current curriculum vitae, (3) examples of publications, and (4) a statement of diversity and inclusion.
-References should be included in the cover letter and arrange for three letters of recommendation to be submitted, if requested by the committee.
-Questions related to the job or the application should be directed to the search chair, Dr. Steve Rainey at firstname.lastname@example.org
+Review of applications will begin on November 1, 2023.
+To apply, please complete an online application at http://jobs.kent.edu.
+Application materials should include: (1) a cover letter expressing interest in the position and a statement of research and teaching interests, (2) a current curriculum vitae, (3) examples publications, and (4) a statement of diversity and inclusion.
+References should be listed on the cover letter and arrange for three letters of recommendation to be submitted, if requested by the committee.
+Questions related to the job or the application should be directed to the search chair, Dr. Steve Rainey, firstname.lastname@example.org.

 For a complete description of this position and to apply online,